gohugoio/hugoDocs/content/en/content-management/comments.md

 ## Add Disqus

 Hugo comes with all the code you need to load Disqus into your templates.
-Before adding Disqus to your site, you'll need to [set up an account][disqussetup].
+Before adding Disqus to your site, you'll need to [set up an account][].

 ### Configure Disqus

-Disqus comments require you set a single value in your [project configuration][configuration]:
+Disqus comments require you set a single value in your project configuration:

 {{< code-toggle file=hugo >}}
 [services.disqus]
 shortname = 'your-disqus-shortname'
 {{</ code-toggle >}}

 For many websites, this is enough configuration.
-However, you also have the option to set the following in the [front matter][] of a single content file:
+However, you also have the option to set the following in the front matter of a single content file:

-- `disqus_identifier`
+- `params.disqus_identifier`
-- `disqus_title`
+- `params.disqus_title`
-- `disqus_url`
+- `params.disqus_url`

 ### Render Hugo's embedded Disqus partial